OpenOffice.org Form Letter

 You can either do a query and export the result, or you can link directly to the database.

-You can do a query from within Open Dental and export the resulting table.
+You can perform User Queries from within Open Dental and export the resulting table.
 It will normally be saved as a text file in your OpenDentalExports folder on your local C:\ drive.
 The first row of the text file will contain the names of the columns, and the fields are separated by tabs.
 This makes it easy to open in OpenOffice.org.
 Once the text file has been created, use the following instructions to use it as a datasource for a form letter.

 Look at the name of the current address list (we have outlined it in red).
 The name should match the datasource you created earlier.
 If you need to change it, use the button above to select a different address list.
 Then, make sure the address in box 3 looks good.
 You may need to match fields.